ustuehler/py-jpdb/README.md

 ## Features

-- Validation of login credentials (username & password)
+- `login()`: Validation of login credentials (username & password)
-- Get the total number of due items (vocabulary and Kanji cards combined)
+- `due_items`: Get the total number of due items (vocabulary and Kanji cards combined)
+- `reviews`: Export the review history for each type of card (vocabulary and Kanji, forward and reverse)

 ## Roadmap